superRaytin/image-clipper/README.md

 ## Why image-clipper?

-When we develop [Electron](https://github.com/atom/electron/) or [NW.js](https://github.com/nwjs/nw.js) application, I found it's very inconvenient when using image processing libraries such as [gm](https://github.com/aheckmann/gm) and [node-canvas](https://github.com/Automattic/node-canvas), when you publish your application, probably the first thing you have to do is to prompt your user to install multiple local dependencies, For example, `gm` relies [GraphicsMagick](http://www.graphicsmagick.org/), `node-canvas` relies [Cairo](http://cairographics.org/).
+When we develop [Electron](https://github.com/atom/electron/) or [NW.js](https://github.com/nwjs/nw.js) application, I found it's very inconvenient when using image processing libraries such as [gm](https://github.com/aheckmann/gm) and [sharp](https://github.com/lovell/sharp), when you publish your application, probably the first thing you have to do is to prompt your user to install multiple local dependencies, For example, `gm` relies [GraphicsMagick](http://www.graphicsmagick.org/), `sharp` relies [libvips](https://github.com/jcupitt/libvips).

 However, i just need to use a very small part of `gm` provided, and do some simple image operations, and we want to avoid users to install those cumbersome things that may frustrated them, at this moment there is no need to install those!